ricniew/check-running-itcam-datacollectors/README.md

 1 General
 =========

-Often, multiple ITCAM Data Collector for WebSphere are running on one host.
+Often, multiple ITCAM Data Collector (DC) for WebSphere are running on one host.
 Sometimes they are not all configured with the same version.
-And sometimes the version the data collector is running with is not the configured version.
-To check this, several steps are required.
+And sometimes the version the data collector is running with is not the configured version (can happen when server restart was missed after DC configuration steps).
+To check this, normally several steps are required.
 You can use this script to quickly check the configuration and operational status.
 This is especially helpful if you want to migrate or update an existing installation.

 2 Installation